 Tip 2: Take a breath.
 If you’re feeling overwhelmed or you just exited a tense meeting and need to clear your head of work-related stress, a few minutes of deep breathing will restore balance.
 Use mindfulness techniques to remain present and aware of your thoughts, feelings and environment without judgement.

 Tip 3: Take Control of Your Day.
 Over-scheduling and constant interruptions are productivity killers and stress builders.
 Re-prioritize your to-do list every day with what you can realistically get done.
 Schedule time blocks to read and respond to email, and separate time blocks for focused activities.
 Give yourself breaks throughout the day to walk, stretch or do breathing exercises.
 You can’t stop interruptions, but you can control your response to them – accept them as a priority or schedule them for a later time.

 Tip 5: Get a Great 8: An estimated 60 million Americans do not get sufficient sleep, which is a critical recovery period for the body.
-Not only can stress and worry can cause insomnia, but a lack of sleep can leave you vulnerable to even more stress.
+Not only can stress and worry can cause insomnia, but a lack of sleep can leave you vulnerable to even more work stress.
 When you’re well-rested, it’s much easier to keep your emotional balance, a key factor in coping with job and workplace stress.
 Try keeping a regular sleep schedule and aiming for 8 hours a night.

 Tip 6: Get moving.
 When workplace stress is mounting, take a quick break and move away from the stressful situation.
 Take a stroll outside the workplace if possible.
 Physical movement can help you regain your balance.
 Outside of work try to get 3-4 days of aerobic exercise—activity that raises your heart rate and makes you sweat—to lift your mood, increase your energy and sharpen your focus.